 You won’t need any strong solvents to get our paints out of your brushes, which means no harmful chemicals.
 When you’ve finishing painting, simply squeeze the excess off your brush and rinse with warm, soapy water.

 Sprucing up furniture pieces, adding accents to your wall colour, painting or papering the inside of a cupboard – there are lots of ways to get creative with leftovers.
-Check out our Inspiration site for more.
+Check out our Inspiration pages for more.

 All of our tins are 100% recyclable, from the metal body – which can be reformed and reused infinitely – to the plastic handle.
 Just be sure to separate them first, and check with your local authority to see what recycling facilities are available in your area.